lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ID_CRED_I and ID_CRED_R are COSE header maps and contains one or more COSE header parameter.
 ID_CRED_I and ID_CRED_R MAY contain different header parameters.
 The header parameters typically provide some information about the format of authentication credential.

-COSE header parameters in EDHOC are used to identify the sender's public key credential, i.e., parameters in ID_CRED_R are used to identify the Responder's public key and parameters in ID_CRED_I are used to identify the Initiator's public key.
+Note that COSE header parameters in ID_CRED_x are used to identify the sender's authentication credential.
 There is therefore no reason to use the "-sender" header parameters, such as x5t-sender, defined in Section 3 of {{I-D.ietf-cose-x509}}.
 Instead, the corresponding parameter without "-sender", such as x5t, SHOULD be used.

 Example: X.509 certificates can be identified by a hash value using the 'x5t' parameter: